P{\l}onka bi-magmas and the set-theoretic Yang--Baxter equation: Combinatorial objects: ideal-simple and incompressible maps

+Another definition of a \emph{simple solution} of the braid equation, following a different viewpoint, appears in \cite[Definition 3.3]{Cedo2}.

-\item In the same fashion, we can of course introduce many other classes of YB-solutions, perhaps of some intrinsic interest.
-For instance, a YB-solution $(X, \, R)$ can be called \emph{noetherian} (resp. \emph{artinian}) if it satisfy the ACC (resp.
+\item In the same fashion, we can also introduce various other classes of YB-solutions, which may be of some intrinsic interest.
+For instance, a YB-solution $(X, \, R)$ can be called \emph{noetherian} (resp. \emph{artinian}) if it satisfies the ACC (resp.
 DCC) condition on ideals.

 \end{enumerate} \end{remarks}